Home Insurance Policy

 A complete inventory of your belongings will help you get the right coverage and make it easier to file a claim.
 It is also a good idea to preserve photos of any expensive items either online or in a different location (bank locker).
 Also be aware that a standard home insurance policy has limitations in theft coverage for certain items.

-for items such as Jewellery, Watches, Cameras, Paintings, Silk dresses, fur garments, precious and semi-precious stones are available with your home insurance policy.
+Optional Coverages for items such as Jewelery, Watches, Cameras, Paintings, Silk dresses, fur garments, precious and semi-precious stones are available with your home insurance policy.
 If you have any of these in your home, disclose them to your insurance professional so that they can be covered in the policy at additional cost.
 Sometimes recent value appraisal certificates may be needed.

 If your insurance company doesn’t know about the renovation, you may not have enough coverage.
 For example, if you have expanded your kitchen, added granite countertops or recently finished the basement, you have added value to your home.
 The amount of insurance should reflect those changes so that you have adequate coverage.